selimanac/defold-modplayer/README.md

 ![Bundle](https://github.com/selimanac/defold-modplayer/blob/master/assets/screenshots/bundle.png?raw=true)

-#### Create Folders
+#### 3- Create Folders

-Create `/res/common/assets` folder in your project root.
+Create `/res/common/assets` folders in your project root.
 Then you can place you .xm and .mod files here.

 ![Bundle](https://github.com/selimanac/defold-modplayer/blob/master/assets/screenshots/folders.png?raw=true)

 ## Notes & Known Issues

 * Loading and parsing is blocker.
 It will block the main thread (UI thread).
-Since the mod files are small it is better to load them when bootstraping or at preloading stage.
+Since the mod files are small it is better to load them when bootstraping or preloading.
+It may cause a small pause on UI.
-* XM files are loading much faster then mod files.
+* Loading and parsing XM files much faster then mod files.
+Use XM if possible.
 (Tested with same tracker file)
 * I couldn't find a way to retrive build path when developing on Defold Editor.
 You have to provide a full path to `player.build_path("<FULL_PATH>/res/common/assets/")` function for **working on Defold Editor only**.
 It doesn't required when bundling.

 ## Example